RGRU/vue-simple-menu/README.md

   * Menu items with infinity nesting
   * Stylize as you want (you can select default or make and require own style)

-## TODO List

-  * add to awesome vue github
-  * test use with cdn
-  * write article about this component

 # Installation and usage

 ## ES6 via npm